gaurang7goel/Hacktoberfest_2022/README.md

 ## Instructions-

-## 1. Pick up from the list of issues from the list of issues tagged hackoctoberfest in this repo.
+## 1. Pick up from the list of issues from the list of issues tagged hacktoberfest in this repo.

 ## 2. Fork the repo, create a branch and give your contribution.